WirlyWirly/RomM-ES/README.md

 2) Download\Clone this repo and place the main `RomM-ES` folder into your `ES-DE` data directory, alongside the `gamelists` and `downloaded_media` directories
     * RomM-ES assumes you are using the ES-DE default `ES-DE/downloaded_media/` directory for artwork

 4) Run the `GameImporter.py` script to generate a `settings.ini` file, which will appear in the `RomM-ES` directory.
-Edit **at-least** the options in the `[Required]` section of the settings file.
+Edit this file with your RomM credentials and the path to where ES-DE scans for roms.

       ```cmd
    python "C:\path\to\GameImporter.py"
       ````

-5) Move the `GameStart.bat` (windows) or `GameStart.sh` (linux) file to the `ES-DE/scripts/game-start/` directory.
-Edit the file with the correct paths to call the `GameStart.py` script.
+5) Move the `GameStart.bat` (windows) or `GameStart.sh` (linux) file to the `ES-DE/scripts/game-start/` directory, then edit the file with the correct paths to call the `GameStart.py` script.
     * Create the `game-start` directory if it does not already exist.
-Scripts in this directory will be triggered when when a game is started in ES-DE but before the emulator is actually launched.
-This in-between time is when rom files will be downloaded from RomM.
+Scripts in this directory will be triggered when a game is launched in ES-DE, but before the emulator is actually started.
+This in-between time is when rom files will actually be downloaded from RomM.

 ## 🧭 Instructions
 > [!WARNING]
->  Make sure to **exit** ES-DE **before** running the `GameImporter` script.
->
-> Importing games with external-tools while ES-DE is running can result in undetected changes, overwritten changes, or even corrupted `gamelist.xml` files.
+>  **Exit** ES-DE **before** running the `GameImporter.py` script, as not doing so can result in undetected\overwritten changes or even corrupted `gamelist.xml` files.

-After doing the setup above, simply call the `GameImporter.py` script and it will begin importing games from RomM into ES-DE
+After doing the setup above, simply call the `GameImporter.py` script and it will begin importing games from RomM into ES-DE...

 ```cmd
 python "./GameImporter.py"
 ```

-After importing, you need only start a game in ES-DE and it will be downloaded from RomM using the `GameStart.py` script.
+After importing, you need only launch a game in ES-DE and it will be downloaded from RomM using the `GameStart.py` script.

 > [!NOTE]